linuxmint/cinnamon-spices-extensions/CinnamonMagicLamp@klangman/README.md

 # CinnamonMagicLamp

-A compiz like magic lamp effect for the Cinnamon desktop based on hermes83's Gnome extension (https://github.com/hermes83/compiz-alike-magic-lamp-effect)
+A compiz like magic lamp effect for the Cinnamon desktop based on hermes83's Gnome extension (https://github.com/hermes83/compiz-alike-magic-lamp-effect). **Please see Feedback section below to report issues, DO NOT open issues on hermes83's Gnome extension github**

 This Cinnamon extension will create a Magic Lamp minimize and unminimize effect